Do-Bach-2006/simple_mp3_player/README.md

 The playlist is going to be save locally in the song database and with each different database it can have different playlist

+to start using it , please runt the simple_mp3.py .
+The Media_player is just a libary .